FuelLabs/sway-applications/name-registry/README.md

 ## Overview

 This is a simple name registry app built in Sway.
-Anyone can register a name for the price of 1 gwei per 100 seconds.
+Anyone can register a name for the price of 1 unit of the base asset per 100 seconds.
 The name will resolve to any Address/Identity that the owner sets.

 In this case the price paid is in the native asset on the Fuel network.
 More information can be found in the [specification](./SPECIFICATION.md).